ChenFu0420/Tegridy-Farms-PvE/README.md

 # Tegridy-Farms-PvE-Menu
+ATTENTION: This repo is regularly updated, to keep informed check on UC or here for changes.
+Features will continue to be added until all I wanna add is implemented.

 This is not a standalone menu, you need battleyent to use this.
 You can get the fixed battleyent.exe from my github (fixes current BE issues in less words.)